- Products: A variety of health and wellness tests with the option of at-home or in-clinic sample collection.

 - SelfDecode takes a holistic approach to give recommendations that are best for your genes AND the health topic.
 Medichecks offers tests that target specific health aspects.

-- SelfDecode is the most comprehensive and looks at more genes & SNPs (over 150,000) to deliver the best analysis of genetic risks.
+- SelfDecode is the most comprehensive and looks at more genes & SNPs (up to 83 million) to deliver the best analysis of genetic risks.
 Medichecks does not offer DNA testing.

 - SelfDecode’s LabTestAnalyzer gives insights into over 500 lab markers.
 While Medichecks’ overall number of lab markers analyzed is significant, each test only looks into a few biomarkers, and they must be purchased separately.

 - SelfDecode supports everything with peer-reviewed scientific studies in their research and checks for contradicting information.
-Medichecks states the health recommendations included with the results are delivered by qualified physicians.
+Medichecks claims the results are reviewed by qualified physicians.

 - SelfDecode never sells your data or gives it away.
 Medichecks states they do not sell or share personal information with third parties, but they may disclose it to Public Health England in some cases.